kendrickchibueze/ATM-ADO.NET/README.md

 ## Usage😃
 * Clone the repository: ``` git clone https://github.com/kendrickchibueze/ATM-ADO.NET.git```

-* Copy and paste your DataSource name in the provided connection string  at the DbContext class constructor and TalentAtmDB class.
+* Copy and paste your DataSource name into the  connection string  of the App.Config file.

 A pragmatic run of our executable assembly looks like this: